-This post provides a list of fun and interesting activities, attractions, and events you can enjoy in Prague during the month of March.
+This post provides a list of fun and interesting activities, attractions, and events you can enjoy in Prague during March 2024.

 The following list covers the best things to do in Prague throughout the month.

 We include several family-friendly, nighttime, and free activities you can enjoy.

 If you’re looking for even more great ideas, make sure to check the following posts:

 1. See a Traditional Prague Black Light Theatre Performance